aclements/commuter/README.md

 Dependencies
 ------------

 Commuter depends on several other software packages.
+Things will go most smoothly if you clone everything into neighboring directories.

 * Z3 - Z3 is available from https://z3.codeplex.com/ .
 As of this
   writing you'll need a nightly build, since Commuter depends on several bug fixes that are not in the stable 4.3.0 release.
+You can download pre-built nightlies for various OSs from Z3's home page, or clone their unstable branch.

+  You may either install Z3 system-wide, or set the environment variables `LD_LIBRARY_PATH` and `PYTHONPATH` to the local installation of Z3 before running Commuter.

   The results in the SOSP '13 paper were generated with Z3 commit `a60b53bfd` from the unstable branch, but it's likely that any nightly build will work.

-  You may either install Z3 system-wide, or set the environment variables `LD_LIBRARY_PATH` and `PYTHONPATH` to the local installation of Z3 before running Commuter.

 * mtrace - Mtrace is our modified version of QEMU that Commuter uses to run tests and detect sharing in OS kernels.
 Mtrace supports many